Skuleberget

 The mountain falls almost vertically along the side facing the highway, creating a dramatic effect that can easily be seen from the road below.
 Up on the mountain there are a number of paths and Via Ferrata climbing trails, which start next to the Naturum Höga Kusten information center at old Riksväg 13 ("Rikstretton").
 A chairlift is also available for use during both the winter and summer months to carry people to the summit.

+At 286 m above sea-level, Skuleberget has the worlds highest coastline.
+The mountain, as part of the large High Coast region, is considered a World Heritage Site.

 Geology

 During the last ice age, the area was repeatedly covered by continental ice sheet, specifically, the Fenno-Scandian ice sheet.
 Approximately 10,500 years ago, when the ice began melting, most of the High Coast (Swedish: Höga kusten) was covered by the Mastogloia Sea, with only the highest mountain summits cresting above the water as islands.
 After the ice receded to modern levels, the landmass started to rise up to 10 cm every year.
 The once nine-meter-high island today has the world's highest marine boundary/coastline.

 Due to Skuleberget's history as a prehistoric island, the mountain is one of few till-capped mountains in the High Coast-area.
 The summit has a layer of sediment and spruce, while the cliffs that were under sea level after the ice age were eroded by the glacial movements.